 Home Holdings is the single largest holder of our common stock.
 We entered into a stockholders agreement with Home Holdings in connection with our initial public offering.
 The stockholders agreement provides that, for so long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, Home Holdings shall have the right to nominate two members of our board of directors.
 Home Holdings currently has designated one director to our board of directors.
 In addition, for so long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, certain actions may not be taken without the approval of Home Holdings.
 The stockholders agreement terminates when Home Holdings and the Principal Equity Holders no longer hold at least 30% of the voting power of our outstanding common stock.
-Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," Home Holdings and the Principal Equity Holders will no longer hold at least 30% of the voting power of our outstanding common stock.
-Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," Home Holdings and the Principal Equity Holders will no longer hold at least 30% of the voting power of our outstanding common stock.
-After consummation of this offering and the stockholders agreement therefore will automatically terminate at such time.
+Home Holdings and the Principal Equity Holders will no longer hold at least 30% of the voting power of our outstanding common stock after consummation of this offering and the stockholders agreement therefore will automatically terminate at such time.